derhornspieler/rke2-cluster-automation/README.md

    - `kubeVip.*` – enable + configure the control-plane VIP (ensure the IP is reserved).
    - `cloudProvider.cloudConfig` – paste the kubeconfig from the prerequisite step (or pass it with `--set-file`).
 Add `insecure-skip-tls-verify: true` if you are using the Harvester API IP.
    - `metallb.*` (optional) – enable MetalLB and define address pools if you want service-type `LoadBalancer` support for things like Rancher Manager; use `metallb.values` to pass additional upstream Helm settings (for example `speaker.frr.enabled: false` for pure L2 deployments).
+   - `certManager.*` (optional but recommended) – set `certManager.enabled: true` to have the chart install cert-manager via an RKE2 HelmChart and, if desired, create the `Certificate` custom resource that backs Rancher’s ingress secret.
+Provide the issuer reference and DNS names that match your Rancher hostname.
    - `rancherManager.ingress.*` – set `tlsSource: secret` only when the TLS secret already exists (see prerequisite #6) or when you embed the PEM materials via `rancherManager.ingress.tlsSecret`.
-For auto-generated certs, switch to `rancher` or `letsEncrypt`.
+For cert-manager-managed secrets, keep `tlsSecret.create: false` and point `tlsSecretName` at the Certificate’s target.
    - `ssh.*`, `rke2.*`, `tlsSANs`, etc., per your environment.
 4. **Bootstrap SSH Secret + RBAC** (required for the kubeconfig extraction job)
    ```bash